David vs. Goliath: LensLock vs its Competitors

 CJIS compliance makes sure that law enforcement data and evidence storage follow federal security standards.
 This is important for keeping the chain of custody and protecting privacy.

-Q2: How do smaller vendors compete with larger police technology companies?
+Q2: How do we compete with other police technology companies?

 Q3: What should departments look for when evaluating new public safety technology vendors?